Lumber Prices Continue to Soar Due to COVID-19 Building Boom

 “Framing lumber makes up roughly a fifth of the materials cost of building a home,” David Logan, director of tax and trade analysis at the NAHB, told MarketWatch.
 “When we see a price increase this large over such a short period, it’s going to have negative effects on affordability for prospective home buyers.”

 The coronavirus affected lumber production in two distinct ways.
 First, it caused construction activity and saw mills across the U.S. to shut down, significantly reducing lumber demand.
-Then when construction resumed a few months later, it rebounded much more quickly than expected, creating a spike in demand that the few lumber mills in operation could not keep up with.
+Then when construction resumed a few months later, it rebounded much more quickly than expected, creating a spike in demand that the few lumber mills in operation could not keep up with — a lumber shortage.